pydantic/pydantic/docs/usage/validators.md

 ```
 _(This script is complete, it should run "as is")_

-You'll often want to use this together with `pre` since otherwise with `always=True`
+You'll often want to use this together with `pre`, since otherwise with `always=True`
 *pydantic* would try to validate the default `None` which would cause an error.

 ## Root Validators